 The 2015 Plan is administered by the board of directors or a committee appointed by the board of directors, which determines the types of awards to be granted, including the number of shares subject to the awards, the exercise price and the vesting schedule.
 The exercise price of incentive stock options and nonqualified stock options will be no less than 100% of the fair value per share of the Company's common stock on the date of grant.
 If an individual owns capital stock representing more than 10% of the voting shares, the price of each share will be at least 110% of the fair value on the date of grant.
 Options expire after 10 years (five years for stockholders owning greater than 10% of the voting stock).
 The number of shares of common stock initially reserved for issuance under the 2015 Plan was 6,134,292 shares with an automatic annual increase to the shares issuable under the 2015 Plan equal to the lower of (i) 4% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, or (ii) a lower number determined by the board of directors.
-On January 1, 2018 the shares issuable under the 2015 Plan increased by 3,109,448.
-The Company had 7,468,387 shares available for future grant under the 2015 Plan as of March 31, 2018.
+On January 1, 2018 the shares issuable under the 2015 Plan as of September 30, 2018.